blawson69/PurseStrings/README.md

 ## Merchant Setup
 Merchants are NPCs that have items or services to sell.
 A Merchant has two requirements:
-1. It must be a **token** that contains the Merchant's inventory (below) in the token's GM Notes, and
+1. It must be a **token** that contains the Merchant's Inventory (below) in the token's GM Notes, and
 2. The token must represent a Character that has been [set up](#--setup) with PurseStrings.

 As it is not required for the Merchant token to be the default token of the character, you have more flexibility and fewer character sheets to load.
 You can create a generic Character and use it with multiple tokens - they will all have different Inventory but use the same pool of money for transactions.
 If you wish to use a character as a Merchant, [see below](#characters-as-merchants).

-You can now allow a Merchant's Inventory to override the [default show stock setting](#--stock) by adding "show-stock" or "hide-stock" to the first Bar 1 box on the token.
+You can allow a Merchant's Inventory to override the [default show stock setting](#--stock) by adding "show-stock" or "hide-stock" to the first Bar 1 box on the token.
 This allows you to mix up inventory "types" such as a restaurant menu and a shopkeeper's stock.

 To create a Merchant, follow the instructions below.
 1. Select and Edit a token you wish to represent your Merchant.